 - This application comes with a very interactive UI.

-- From the running browser, it provides direct access to the shell in the text mode.
+- From the running browser, it provides direct access to the shell in text mode.

-mRemoteNG is an open-source, free remote desktop client to serve the customers with screen sharing.
-This remote desktop client for Linux works under multi remote desktop protocol and virtual network computing.
+mRemoteNG is an open-source, free remote desktop client to serve customers with screen sharing.
+This remote desktop client for Linux works under multi-remote desktop protocol and virtual network computing.